Anti-Western sentiment: Russia

+In 2023, Russia adopted a Eurasianist, anti-Western foreign policy strategy in a document titled "The Concept of the Foreign Policy of the Russian Federation" approved by Vladimir Putin.
+The document defined Russia as a "unique country-civilization and a vast Eurasian and Euro-Pacific power" that seeks to create a "Greater Eurasian Partnership" by pursuing close relations with China, India, countries of the Islamic World and rest of the Global South (Latin America and sub-Saharan Africa).
+The policy identifies United States and other Anglosphere as "the main inspirer, organizer and executor of the aggressive anti-Russian policy of the collective West" and seeks the end of geopolitical American dominance in the international scene.

+In his speech in November 2023, Putin claimed that the Mongol-Tatar yoke resulting from the Mongol invasion of Kievan Rus' was better for the Russian people than Western domination, saying: “Alexander Nevsky received a jarlyk [permission] from the khans of the Golden Horde to rule as a prince, primarily so that he could effectively resist the invasion of the West."
+According to Putin, the decision to submit to the Tatar khans preserved "the Russian people - and later all the peoples living on the territory of our country."

+Western Europe

 Latin America

-Anti-Western sentiment exists in Latin America, especially in countries where the population consists mostly of Native Americans, such as Bolivia, Guatemala or Peru.
+Anti-Western sentiment exists in Latin America, especially in countries where the population consists mostly of Native Americans, such as Bolivia, Guatemala, or Peru.
 On the other hand, in countries like Argentina, Brazil, Chile, and Uruguay, Europeans are more represented in the population.
 Consequently, there are many Latin Americans who identify as Westerners, so the anti-Western discourse is therefore not as prominent as in other regions.
 That is not to say, however, that there is no anti-Western discourse.
-Indeed, it can be found in countries with nationalist and populist leaders or movements, including left-wing political parties in Colombia, Mexico, Nicaragua or Venezuela.
+Indeed, it can be found in countries with nationalist and populist leaders or movements, including left-wing political parties in Colombia, Cuba, Mexico, Nicaragua, or Venezuela.
 In recent years, Latin American nations have increasingly turned away from the United States.

 Anti-Western sentiments are related to the history of American and European political interventions in Latin America.
-Many people in the region lay sharp criticism on the United States for supporting Cold War era coups and right-wing anti-communist dictatorships.
+Many people in the region lay sharp criticism on the United States for supporting Cold War era coups and CIA-backed military dictatorships.
 Most Latin American countries tend to be more regional, focusing on internal cooperation.
 Accompanying this is a notable distrust of globalization.
 Latin American organizations like Mercosur, Prosur and Unasur are strong groups that represent this aspect of Latin American foreign policy.

 Samuel P. Huntington in Clash of Civilizations controversially classifies Latin America as a different civilization from Western civilization.